-4.1.
 Visualization Techniques

-The methodology used in this study integrates advanced visualization techniques to analyze and present the temporal and geographical distribution of COVID-19-related tweet volumes, with a particular focus on SHAP analysis of these features.
+The methodology used in this project integrates advanced visualization techniques to analyze and present the temporal and geographical distribution of COVID-19-related tweet volumes, with a particular focus on SHAP analysis of these features.
 Visualization plays a crucial role in making complex relationships in the dataset interpretable and accessible, especially in understanding how different temporal and geographical factors contribute to the prediction of tweet volumes.

 Marks and channels were carefully selected to ensure clarity and enhance interpretability.
 For example, in the SHAP summary plot, dots are used as marks to represent individual features, with the x-axis encoding the SHAP value for each feature, and the y-axis listing features such as “Is Weekend” and “Month.”
 This design leverages position along the axes as a channel for quantitative comparison, enabling users to quickly assess the importance of various features.
 Additionally, color intensity is used as an auxiliary channel to highlight the significance of certain features, making it easier for users to identify key data points and understand which features have the greatest impact on the model’s predictions.